XulinChen/Algorithm-for-Tiger-Challenge/README.md

 input to the detection network by dataloader.
 The number of pixels of each category is recorded for each patch, since I calculate the til score based on the patches.
 - The time used for each stage can be seen.
+- The total process will be 8 times faster than before.
 - In the "test.sh", the shm-size can be set larger, and the num_workers of DataLoader can then set higher.
 - In the "test.sh", the "--runtime nvidia" is added to "docker run".
 This may not need to be add, and it seems to depend on your environment.